-- 1. Panel reviews evidence submitted and issues ARCP outcome (Panel A).
-Trainees only seen if an outcome 2, 3 or 4 is issued (Panel B). - 2.
-Panel reviews evidence submitted and issues ARCP outcome (Panel A).
-All trainees then invited to attend, notified of the outcome, and discussion follows (Panel B). - 3.
-Panel meets with trainee for appraisal meeting to review evidence submitted and records any additional information to assist the ARCP panel in its decision (Educational Review).
-A separate ARCP panel should then issue the final ARCP outcome based on its individual judgment of all the evidence submitted (Panel A).
-The trainee may be invited back to the panel to discuss the outcome once this has been agreed (Panel B).
+- 1. Panel reviews evidence submitted and issues ARCP outcome (assessment panel).
+Trainees only seen if an Outcome 2, 3 or 4 is issued (feedback panel). - 2.
+Panel reviews evidence submitted and issues ARCP outcome (assessment panel).
+All trainees then invited to attend, notified of the outcome, and discussion follows (feedback panel).

+3. Panel meets with trainee for appraisal meeting to review evidence submitted and records any additional information to assist the ARCP panel in its decision (Educational Review).
+A separate ARCP panel should then issue the final ARCP outcome based on its individual judgment of all the evidence submitted (assessment panel).
+The trainee may be invited back to the panel to discuss the outcome once this has been agreed (feedback panel).